Debanshu777/Instagram-Clone/README.md

 - [Debanshu Datta](https://github.com/Debanshu777)

 ## License
 The Instagram name, artwork, trademark are all property of Meta Inc. This project is provided for educational purposes only.
-It is not affiliated with and has not been approved by Snap Inc.
+It is not affiliated with and has not been approved by Meta Inc.